16th December, 2025

 Is Health And Safety Training A Legal Requirement?

 For all business types, health and safety training will be a legal requirement in one form or another.
-Your team might need external training courses, qualifications and certificates.
-They may need in-house inductions, on the job training and toolbox talks.
+Your team might need external training courses, qualifications, and certificates.
+Staff may need in-house inductions, on-the-job training, and toolbox talks.
 Often, a mixture of both is required.

 Is Health And Safety Training A Legal Requirement? header image

-When someone starts a new job or changes happen in an existing role, new hazards and risks can get introduced.
-For both the scenarios above, some form of training would help.
-Because ultimately, health and safety training is about letting workers know what to do and how to do it safely.
+When someone starts a new job or changes happen in an existing role, new hazards and risks can be introduced.

 But what does the law say about health and safety training?
 Is it nice to have or legally required?
 And is it just for big businesses or small ones too?